DevJalax/Stayz/README.md

 Proximity to landmarks or attractions.
 Customer reviews.

+12) Location-Based Room Recommendations:

+a) Suggest rooms based on proximity to the user’s preferences (e.g., near the elevator or with a city view).
+Use geofencing for property-wide notifications (e.g., "Welcome to Treebo!
+Your room is ready.").
+Time of Day Customizations:

+b) Automatically adjust check-in/check-out reminders based on local time zones.
+Prioritize cleaning and maintenance updates for rooms during off-peak hours.
+Device-Aware User Experience:

+c) Provide a mobile-optimized interface for on-the-go users.
+Offer voice-assisted room control for smart devices (e.g., Alexa, Google Assistant).

+13) Activity-Based Notifications:

+Notify users about available upgrades, discounts, or dining options based on their activity (e.g., frequent bookings or waitlisted users).

+14) Send personalized notifications:
+"Room 102 is now available!
+Book before it's taken."
+"Based on your waitlist, an executive suite will free up tomorrow."

 # Trivia

 Most maker-checker (4 eyes) applications used in : Government portals (BMTC , TANGEDCO / MESCOM / BESCOM , SEVA) , travel ticket booking systems (IRCTC / BUS ticket) , HRMS , compliance checks , centralised document repo , review code changes , IAM